Where can you find the best toilet paper? You can start by comparing brands with our customer review and ratings.

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in July 2015, published in August 2015.
+Canstar Blue research finalised in November 2016, published in November 2016,

 See our Ratings Methodology.

 When it comes to toilet paper, consumers have traditionally had two choices – the cheap and nasty, or the expensive and quality.
 It’s often the case that ‘you get what you pay for’ and this has historically been true with toilet paper.
 However, with Australia’s big supermarkets placing more emphasis on private label products than ever before, picking up a ‘cheap’ pack of toilet paper doesn’t necessarily mean you’re buying an inferior product.
 Likewise, buying the most expensive brands doesn’t always mean you’re getting the best value for money.